AriFordsham/GHCWiki/commentary/compiler/data-types.md

 # The GHC Commentary: Data types and data constructors

 This chapter was thoroughly changed Feb 2003.
+If you are interested in how a particular data type is implemented take a look at [this case study](commentary/compiler/case-studies/bool).

 ## Data types